FarronF/limerick-council-meetings/meetings/2022/06/14-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 11th May 2022.md

 On the proposal of Councillor O’Donoghue, seconded by Councillor Sheahan it was agreed

-Councillor Collins would represent the District on the steering group.--- 3
+Councillor Collins would represent the District on the steering group.
+---
+3

 **5.**